Beanery Online Literary Magazine

 ~~~~~~~~~~~~

-To read more writings by Jan click on http://beanerywriters.wordpress.com/category/wrbw-jan/
+To read more writings by Jan click on https://beanerywriters.wordpress.com/category/wrbw-jan/

 December 24, 2012